 |Dark interior in our test model|

 This was another test car I didn’t want to give back.
-It fitted what I do on a daily basis perfectly, and is also the perfect car for those occasional trips I take to Taupo, or Auckland.
+It fitted what I do on a daily basis perfectly, and is also the ideal car for those occasional trips I take to Taupo, or Auckland.

 When awarding a 5-chevron rating to any car, it has to be something special – not just something that does everything well.
 The GLE 300d is that; it not only drives beautifully, it feels like it’s something special every time you get behind the wheel.